 A product manager is hired by an organization that either already has a product or has a vision for a product.

 In certain cases, such managers may also be hired to conceptualize a product from scratch, as is the case with many startups.

 Most importantly, they bring the ideas to fruition; the best product managers are constantly innovating.

-They set the strategy, they talk to customers, they prioritize releases, and clearly define features.
+They set the strategy, talk to customers, prioritize releases, and clearly define features.
 Their role is continuous.

 To put it succinctly, a product manager is someone who is constantly responsible for the quality and creation (or further improvement) of a successful product for the targeted user market that satisfies the customer.

 - They are responsible for the product strategy, vision, and roadmap.

 - Communicates with stakeholders and customers, gathering their feedback to make improvements as well as prioritize requirements accordingly.

 - Ensure efficiency of development by working closely with developers during each phase of coding.

 - Articulates user’s needs as the de facto customer advocate.